-Amphetamine-type stimulants, including ecstasy, benzylpiperazine (BZP) and other unknown/unspecified stimulants accounted for only a very small proportion of all main problem drugs treated in Ireland.
-In 2021, 0.9% of cases reported that their main problem drug was in this group of drugs, the same as in 2020.
-The relatively small number of cases in this group means that trends are difficult to interpret.
-The number of cases treated for ecstasy dropped from 29 in 2020 to 12 in 2021.
+Stimulants, excluding cocaine and synthetic cathinones, which includes amphetamine-type stimulants, ecstasy, benzylpiperazine (BZP) and other unknown/unspecified stimulants, accounted for only a very small proportion of all cases treated for problem drug use in Ireland.
+In 2022, 2.7% of stimulant cases reported that their main problem drug was in this group, similar to 2021.
+The relatively small number of cases in this group means that trends in this group are difficult to interpret.
+The number of cases treated for ecstasy use in 2022 increased slightly to 16 from 12 in 2021.

-In 2021, 77.2% of problem amphetamine-type stimulant cases were male, an increase compared to 2020 (86.7%).
-Three fifths (59.8%) had never been treated before and half of cases (48.9%) were referred by family/friends and over one-third by health services (38.0%).
+In 2022, 74.5% of problem amphetamine-type stimulant cases identified as male, similar to 2021.
+Three fifths (61.3%) had never been treated before and similar proportions were referred by self/family/friends (43.4%) or by health services (41.5%).
 The majority of problem amphetamine-type stimulant cases accessed treatment within generic addiction services.